 Two clinical syndromes have been seen in dogs infected with the canine influenza virus—a mild form of the disease and a more severe form that is accompanied by pneumonia.

-To date, there is no evidence of transmission of canine influenza virus from dogs to people.
+Q: Is canine influenza virus transmissible from dogs to humans?A: To date, there is no evidence of transmission of canine influenza virus from dogs to people.

-Dog owners should be aware that any situation that brings dogs together increases the risk of spread of communicable illnesses.
+Q: Do I need to be concerned about putting my dog in day care or boarding it at a kennel?A: Dog owners should be aware that any situation that brings dogs together increases the risk of spread of communicable illnesses.
 Good infection control practices can reduce that risk, so dog owners involved in shows, sports, or other activities with their dogs or who board their dogs at kennels should ask whether respiratory disease has been a problem there, and whether the facility has a plan for isolating dogs that develop respiratory disease and for notifying owners if their dogs have been exposed to dogs with respiratory disease.